drbtlr/beating-the-odds/docs/beating-the-odds-code.md

 ### Identify BTO Schools

-**Purpose:** This analysis illustrates how to identify schools that perform better or worse than expected, given the unique student populations they serve, using a beating-the-odds approach.
+**Purpose:** This analysis illustrates how to identify schools that perform better or worse than expected, given the unique student populations they serve, using a BTO approach.

 **Required Analysis File Variables:**